 configure network management-interface enable-event-channel management1

-configure network management-interface enable-management-channel management1
+configure network management-interface enable-management-channel management1# check network settings

-# change the IP of the new interface.
+show network# change the IP of the new interface.
 WARNING: this will also change the default gateway of the mgmt0

 configure network ipv4 manual 172.16.1.100 255.255.255.0 172.16.1.254 management1